hoshikawa2/oci_graph_23ai/README.md

-## Understanding Graph Theory and Implementing a Knowledge Graph with Oracle Autonomous Database and PGQL
+## Create a Knowledge Graph with Oracle Autonomous Database and PGQL

 ### Introduction

 This document explores the concepts of graph theory, knowledge graphs, and how they are implemented using the Oracle Autonomous Database with PGQL (Property Graph Query Language).
 It also explains the Python implementation used to extract relationships from documents using LLMs and store them as graph structures in Oracle.

-### What is Graph Theory?
+### What is Graph?

-Graph theory is a field of mathematics and computer science focused on modeling relationships between objects.
+Graph is a field of mathematics and computer science focused on modeling relationships between objects.
 A graph consists of:

 •	**Vertices** (nodes): Represent entities.